 2. Your operations can’t stand innovation (and vice versa)

 It is a common misconception that companies can’t simultaneously excel at innovation and operations.
 It is true, however, that both worlds seem like irreconcilable opposites:

-The solution: Recognize that there are fundamental tensions between performance engines and innovation teams, but understand that both are just as important for the survival of the company.
-Although the innovation team should be independent and dedicated, it should definitely not be isolated.
-The team members have to leverage the assets and capabilities of the performance engine.
+- The solution: Recognize that there are fundamental tensions between performance engines and innovation teams, but understand that both are just as important for the survival of the company.
+Although the innovation team should be separate, it should definitely not be isolated.
+They have to leverage the assets and capabilities of the performance engine.
 All innovation initiatives should be executed by a versatile partnership between operations and innovation.

 3. There is too much focus on ideas

 Innovation initiatives are often heavily ‘front-loaded’.
 At the beginning of the project, everyone is excited about the hunt for the next big idea.
 After this creative phase, however, the enthusiasm dies off and nothing really happens with the ideas.
-Very few companies realize that innovation is a three-fold challenge: first you have to come up with great ideas, but then you have to promote and execute them.
+Very few companies realize that innovation is a two-part challenge: first you have to come up with great ideas, but then you have to execute them.